Many adverbs end in “-ly”. If you are not sure of the part of speech a word would be, and it ends with “-ly”, it is probably an adverb.

-Here is a list of other adverb phrases:
+Here is a list of sentences with the adverb phrase underlined:

-An adverb or adverb phrase are a workhorse in the world of grammar, changing and enhancing the meaning of their partner verbs.
+An adverb or adverb phrase is a workhorse in the world of grammar, changing and enhancing the meaning of their partner verbs.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!

 People will see it as Author Name with your public word lists.